Natasha Sephton, Creative Therapist, Lifespan Integration Therapist, HCPC Reg.

 Creative Arts Therapy offers an approach that enables people to express themselves creatively as well as verbally.
 I am a qualified Dramatherapist, registered with the Health and Care Professions Council.
 When my clients wish to work creatively, we use methods such as imagery, story development and metaphor, amongst others.
 The role of imagination and creativity in therapy is very powerful in its ability to heal and, where words aren't enough, to express oneself on a deeper level.
 Working in this way is especially helpful in that it engages the right, frontal side of our brain which is responsible for emotional processing.
 Working creatively provides people with the potential to experience their difficulties with a kind of 'distance' that enables a lighter and yet more powerful, experience.
 It also has the advantage of speeding up the healing and therapeutic process.

-Lifespan Integration Therapy is a therapy that works particularly well with past trauma and the resulting symptoms (i.e. anxiety problems, eating disorders, depression etc).
+Lifespan Integration Therapy is a gentle mind-body therapy that works particularly well with past trauma and the resulting symptoms (i.e. anxiety problems, eating disorders, depression etc).
 It is a structured method that heals mental and emotional issues by clearing the associated trauma/s from the past without re-traumatising.
 You can have L.I. on its own or combined with talking and / or creative therapy.
 Please see my website (www.creativeartstherapy.co.uk) for more information.